sytone/obsidian-queryallthethings/docs/data-tables/obsidian-markdown-lists.md

 | treePath    | string  |                                       |
 | depth       | number  |                                       |

 %%This file is auto-generated.
 Do not edit.
-Generated at: Thu Mar 28 2024%%
+Generated at: Wed Mar 27 2024%%